 Then I took all those photos and made a quick name tag for every item.
-When we get to the “Scavenger Hunt” portion of the lesson plan, I think it’s really helpful to have a good picture and a basic description of what it is.
+That way kids can refer to the picture and the description when they’re looking for the special piece.

 After that, I taped all of my pieces to their name cards so that:

 I prepped about 40 of them, in case I had a lot of kids or in case kids lost their special piece.
 It all took about 4 hours of prep, so not too bad.